strawberry-graphql/strawberry/docs/guides/pagination/overview.md

 ## Implementing pagination in GraphQL

-Now that we know a few of the common ways to implement pagination, let us look at how we can implement them in GraphQL.
+Let us look at how we can implement pagination in GraphQL.

 - [Implementing Offset Pagination](./offset-based.md)
 - [Implementing Cursor Pagination](./cursor-based.md)